scionproto/scion/doc/BeaconExtensions.md

 the egress interface.
 In order to be able to calculate the end-to-end propagation delay of a path starting in AS 2 and ending in AS 3, we need both the delay inside each AS (intra-AS), as well as the delay on the connections between ASes (inter-AS).
+Recall that in this scenario intra-AS latency refers to the delays between an interface and the egress interface (i.e. the egress interface is the "target" interface to which latency is measured from any other interface).
 As the figure shows, interface 1 is attached to both an intra-AS connection as well as an inter-AS connection.
 We therefore need to store both the intra- and the inter-AS metrics.
 In order to not store redundant information, we will only do this for